cristianoalvesdasilva/waesbase64/README.md

 *No (auto)deployment package is in place yet.
 Kept it simple though for the purpose of reading, compiling and running the code.

 # Via Visual Studio (2015 or 2017) using IIS Express
+1) Open VS as administrator and load the solution.
-1) Set WAES.Cris.WebApi as startup project.
+2) Set WAES.Cris.WebApi as startup project.
-2) Run the solution
+3) Run the solution
-3) WAES.Cris.WebApi is listening on http://localhost:56216/ (hosted on VS IIS Express) - You can change the port at your will.
+4) WAES.Cris.WebApi is listening on http://localhost:56216/ (hosted on VS IIS Express) - You can change the port at your will.
-4) The DbContext is set up to create the database (WAES) should it not exist.
+5) The DbContext is set up to create the database (WAES) should it not exist.
 The database will be created on (LocalDb)\MSSQLLocalDB.
 The default db_owner credentials comes from the very person running the VS.
-5) Swagger will be avaliable @ http://localhost:56216/swagger
+6) Swagger will be avaliable @ http://localhost:56216/swagger

 # Via IIS
 1) Extract WAES.Cris.WebApi.zip to a folder of your choice.